top of page

 offers:

-• a decolonial framework for healing which does not reinforce existing systems of power. we restore power to all who participate by acknowledging oppression is trauma (scroll for more detail)
+• a decolonial framework for healing which does not reinforce existing systems of power. we restore power to all who participate by acknowledging systemic oppression is trauma (scroll for more detail)

 • centres the participant (you) as the expert, the knower, the leader in your own healing